andrew-twigg/azure-sln-arch/3-compute/3f-vm-scale-sets.md

   --settings @yourConfigV1.json
 ```

-- <b>Automatic</b>: doesn't define when the VMs are upgraded.
+- **Automatic**: doesn't define when the VMs are upgraded.
 Could all happen at once and cause outage
-- <b>Rolling</b>: rolls out in batches across the VMs with optional pause can minimise or eliminate service outage.
+- **Rolling**: rolls out in batches across the VMs with optional pause can minimise or eliminate service outage.
 Can run different versions for short time.
-- <b>Manual</b>: not updates.
+- **Manual**: not updates.
 All changes done manually.
 Default.

 ## Create a scale set